Makalu Base camp Trek

 Enjoy your mountain simple breakfast and be ready to walk today on your Makalu base camp trek.
 Our destination today is Tashigaon.

 The Makalu base camp trek trail from Sedua to Tashigaon is picturesque.
-We pass lots of pasture land but only a few trees as the trails are steep.
+We passed lots of pasture land but only a few trees as the trails were steep.
 Tashigaon is a beautiful village with great views.

-You will be able to see many Buddhist prayer flags.
-You can see small chortens along the Makalu base camp trek route.
+You will see many Buddhist prayer flags and small chortens along the Makalu base camp trek route.
 Overnight at Tashigaon.

 05